getify/foi-lang/formalization-work/Foi-Specification.md

 - A **named entry** `name: T` declares a named entry `name` whose value satisfies `T`.
 - A **positional entry**, a bare `T`, declares a positional slot.
-The type's positional entries take indices in their own order, as §1.5.1 assigns them at a literal: the index advances at positional entries and at no others, so `<a: int, string>` declares a named `a` and index `0`.
+The type's entry forms carry no integer key -- a named entry's name is an identifier (Syntactic-Grammar `DataStructFieldType`) -- so the index advances at positional entries and nowhere else, starting at `0`: `<a: int, string>` declares a named `a` and index `0`.
+  §1.5.1's rules for integer keys at a literal have no counterpart here.
 - A **positional rest entry** `*T`, admitted in final position only, declares zero or more further positional entries, each satisfying `T`.